 - Now we are ready to build the connector and load it into Power BI desktop.
 Just Build the solution and you should get a compiled mez file in your debug folder (it doesn’t matter if you do a release or debug build)

-- This file I copy to a folder that the Power BI desktop will look at “C:\Users\YOURUSERNAME\Documents\Microsoft Power BI Desktop\Custom Connectors”
+- This file I copy to a folder that the Power BI desktop will look at “C:\Users\YOURUSERNAME\Documents\Power BI Desktop\Custom Connectors”

-- Next I have to make sure I turn on the Preview feature in Power BI desktop:
+Next I have to make sure I turn on the Preview feature in Power BI desktop(note: this feature is no longer in preview so this is not needed anymore):

 Now that we have the connector available, let’s look at using it: